rdeamici/CS147DVParser/README.md

 # CS147DVPyParser

-This program was inspired by Jordan Conragan and written humbly by Rick DeAmicis in the fall semester of 2020 to quickly convert CS147DV instructions to hexadecimal.
-It may not work as intented if CS147DV has been changed/updated since it was last updated in December of 2019.
+This program was inspired by Jordan Conragan and written humbly by Rick DeAmicis in the fall semester of 2020 for Kaushik Patra's `CS147: computer architecture` course.
+The program will quickly convert CS147DV instructions written in human-readable format to hexadecimal.
+It may not work as intented if CS147DV has been changed/updated since fall 2020.
 Pull requests are encouraged.
+Good luck on your project :)

 ## Requirements
 The program is known to work with Python 3.7+.
 It should also work with Python2.7, but is untested.